Letecia lives in Ojai, where the time now is:

 Recent Search Engine Searches:

-Public Domain
+Primarily Public Domain

-Everything I've written here is hereby placed in the public domain.
-The quotes from other people's writings, and the pictures used might or might not be copyrighted, but are considered fair use.
-Thus the license here would best be described as:
+pictures used might or might not be copyrighted, but are considered fair use.
+Thus the license here would best be

 Primarily Public Domain.